AzizAlherz/AzizAlherz.github.io/_pages/about.md

 ### Collaborations

-Our research is highly collaborative and enriched by strong partnerships with leading experimental and computational groups around the world:
+Our research is highly collaborative and enriched by strong international partnerships with leading experimental and computational groups around the world:

 * **Dr. Oana Luca** at the University of Colorado Boulder
 * **Dr. Brady Worrell** at the University of Denver